digitaleseiten/jenkins_light/README.md

 Jenkins build and when pull requests are pending for a repository.

 The light statuses:
-- Off until the data from Jenkins arrives for the first time (only happens for about the first 10 seconds after starting the jenkins_light program)
 - Off when you abort the build
 - Green when the last build was a sucess
 - Blinky Green when a pull request is pending